Norms

 You can see what norm is applied by checking the blue bar at the top.
 If the bar is grey it means the norm has not yet reached the minimum number of assets to make comparison statistically relevant.

-In the image above, you can easily see the number of assets each norm is based on next to the label.
+For Organic and Fixed norms, you can easily see the number of assets included in each norm next to the name.
 For transparency, the number of tested assets in the norm you select is also included in the footnote of any slide you share or export from the platform.

 We do not allow anyone to view the actual assets in norms that include proprietary data from our customers.

-Zappi Curated Norms are the only exception.
-We keep a list of every ad that makes up the Curated Norm for each country.
+Zappi Curated Norms for Advertising are the only exception.
+We keep a list of every ad that makes up the Curated Norm for each country for full transparency.

-The minimum is 20 stimuli to build a norm.
-This will help you benefit from a relevant comparison as soon as possible.
-As databases grow and diversify, they will become more stable.
-While the norm includes less than 50 cases, we encourage using your own internal or competitive benchmarks alongside these smaller norms or a curated norm.
+20 stimuli is the minimum to build a norm.
+This is the smallest number that can give you a statistically relevant comparison.
+As databases grow and diversify, the norm will become more stable.
+While the norm includes less than 50 cases, it’s best to use a Curated Norm or your own internal or competitive benchmarks alongside these smaller norms.

 I can't find a relevant norm, what should I do?